David Booth (ice hockey): Vancouver Canucks (2011–2014)

 Less than a month into the 2011–12 season, Booth was traded to the Vancouver Canucks on October 22, 2011.
 The Panthers sent him, along with forward Steven Reinprecht and a third-round pick in the 2013 draft, to Vancouver in exchange for forwards Mikael Samuelsson and Marco Sturm.
 Tallon described the deal as a performance-based trade; Booth had registered one assist over the first six games of the season and had a team-worst –6 plus-minus rating while being demoted to the third line.
 Booth was saddened and admittedly surprised at the trade.
 Booth had also been reportedly sought after by Vancouver for six months prior; the team conferred with alternate captain Ryan Kesler regarding Booth's character on and off the ice (the two grew up playing minor and junior hockey together).
 Joining Vancouver, he switched his jersey number from 10 to 7, in honor of his younger sister, Rachael, who also wears the number as a hockey player.
 Playing on the second line with countrymen Ryan Kesler and Chris Higgins, Booth formed a component of a scoring unit was nicknamed the "American Express" line.
-The unit had been occasionally shuffled, however, with Cody Hodgson replacing Higgins in some instances.
-Booth scored his first goal as a Canuck 15 days after the trade, opening the scoring in a 6–2 win against the Chicago Blackhawks.
+Booth scored his first goal as a Canuck 15 days after the trade, opening the scoring in a 6–2 win against the Chicago Blackhawks on Blackhawks' goaltender Corey Crawford.
 The following month, Booth suffered a right medial collateral ligament (MCL) injury after a knee-on-knee hit from Colorado Avalanche forward Kevin Porter during a game on December 6, 2011.
 Porter received a five-minute major and game misconduct for the play, while a subsequent hearing with NHL disciplinarian Brendan Shanahan resulted in a four-game suspension.
 Booth was sidelined for 18 games over six weeks with the injury, returning in mid-January 2012.

-Booth finished the regular season with 16 goals and 30 points over 62 games.
-Having never qualified for the playoffs with the Panthers previously in his career, Booth made his post-season debut in 2012.
-Playing against the Los Angeles Kings, he recorded one assist over five games as the first-seeded Canucks were eliminated in the first round.
-Booth told reporters prior to the playoffs that he was struggling with his diminished role with the Canucks, in comparison to his time with the Panthers, alluding to his ice time.
-The previous year, he was averaging nearly 19 minutes per game, which dropped to 15 minutes as a Canuck.
+Booth finished the regular season with 16 goals, 14 goals and 30 points in 62 games to help the Canucks win a second consecutive Presidents' Trophy awarded to the best regular season team.
+Having never qualified for the playoffs with the Panthers previously in his career, Booth made his post-season debut in the first game of the first round of the 2012 playoffs on April 11, 2012 against the Los Angeles Kings.
+He recorded one assist over five games as the first-seeded and back-to-back Presidents' Trophy-winning Canucks were eliminated in the first round by the eighth-seeded and eventual Stanley Cup champion Kings.
+Booth told reporters prior to the playoffs that he was struggling with a diminished role with the Canucks, in comparison to his time with the Panthers, alluding to his ice time.
+The previous year while still with the Panthers, he was averaging nearly 19 minutes per game, which dropped to 15 minutes as a Canuck.